-Purple rice is one of more than 40,000 varieties of rice.
-While the nutritional values vary, all varieties of rice are a good source of carbohydrate, have almost no fat or cholesterol, and are a source of protein too.
+It is one of more than 40,000 varieties of cultivated rice.
+While the nutritional values vary, all varieties of rice are a good source of carbohydrate, have almost no fat or cholesterol, and provide some protein.

 Heart health and cholesterol

 The body produces free radicals naturally, but if too many build up, oxidative stress can occur.
 Oxidative stress increases the risk of many health problems, including heart disease.